EuroPython/website/data/pages-content/cfp.md

   and general interest to the European Python community (including a dedicated PyData track)

-You are also welcome to submit **posters** - printed in large formats.
+You are also welcome to submit **posters**, which will be printed in large formats.
 It is a graphical way to showcase your research, project or technology.
-Posters are exhibited at the conference, read at any time by participants, and can be discussed face-to-face with their authors during the poster sessions between July 10th until 12th.
+Posters are exhibited at the conference, can be read at any time by participants, and can be discussed face-to-face with their authors during the poster sessions between July 10th and 12th.

-All Presentations will be designated the following levels:
+All presentations will be assigned one of the following levels:

 * **Beginner** - where the audience requires little or no previous knowledge to engage with the subject matter.